-In cases of transactions between the Company and a shareholder, a shareholder’s parent company, Director, Officer or Executive Personnel of the Company or persons closely related to any such parties, which are not immaterial for either the company or the close associate involved, the Board will obtain a valuation from an independent third party.
+In cases of transactions between the Company and a shareholder, a shareholder’s parent company, Director, Officer or Executive Personnel of the Company or persons closely related to any such parties, or with another company in the same group, which are not immaterial for either the Company or the close associate involved, the Board will obtain a valuation from an independent third party.

 The Company does not deviate from Section 4 of the Code.

 In general, the shares in the Company are freely transferable.
 However, the Board may decline to register the transfer of any share, where such transfer would, in the opinion of the Board, likely result in 50% or more of the aggregate issued and outstanding share capital of the Company being held or owned directly or indirectly by individuals or legal persons resident for tax purposes in Norway, or alternatively, such shares being effectively connected to a Norwegian business activity, or the Company otherwise being deemed a “Controlled Foreign Company” as such term is defined pursuant to Norwegian tax legislation.
 The purpose of this provision is to avoid the Company being deemed a Controlled Foreign Company pursuant to Norwegian tax rules.
 This represents a deviation from Section 5 of the Code.